 Share this Post

 WEB EXCLUSIVE After being cooped up in our houses for so long, there’s nothing quite as refreshing as getting outside.
-This National Picnic Day (April 23) we encourage you to pack a picnic, or grab takeout from a locally-owned restaurant, and head out to one of Raleigh’s gorgeous parks for a leisurely outdoor meal.
-Just be sure to stay six feet away from fellow picnickers, and keep in mind that park facilities, including bathrooms, are closed.
+This Great American Picnic Day (June 27) we encourage you to pack a picnic, or grab takeout from a locally-owned restaurant, and head out to one of Raleigh’s gorgeous parks for a leisurely outdoor meal.
+Just be sure to stay six feet away from fellow picnickers and where masks when appropriate.

 Dorothea Dix Park